 As is often the case in a small village, Eddyville doesn't have a public transportation system that people use for their commute.

-The percentage of people in Eddyville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.71% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Eddyville with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.71% of adults in Eddyville have a bachelor's degree or advanced degree.

-The per capita income in Eddyville in 2022 was $28,667, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $114,668 for a family of four.
+The per capita income in Eddyville in 2022 was $31,958, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $127,832 for a family of four.
+However, Eddyville contains both very wealthy and poor people as well.

+Eddyville is a somewhat ethnically-diverse village.
 The people who call Eddyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eddyville residents report their race to be White.
-Important ancestries of people in Eddyville include German, Irish, French, English, and Swiss.
+Important ancestries of people in Eddyville include Irish, German, French, English, and Swiss.

 The most common language spoken in Eddyville is English.
 Other important languages spoken here include Polish and Persian.